VanBaelLab/VBL_DADA2/README.md

 ```

-You can alsoe download repositories and files independently.
+You can also download repositories and files independently.
 Some of the repositories are empty and are there to guide you in how to organize this repository.